 - 4. Ever-Gotesco Laguna Plaza The mall would be a 5-level complex with a floor area of about 91,000 sq. m.
 It was envisioned as nucleus of the new mixed subdivision, which will integrate the planned hot spring resort, golf course, theme parks, commercial and residential developments in the area.
-Construction of this mall is partly financed by a P600 million (P500 million of which has been actually drawn down) syndicated loan with PNB, SBTC and DBP to which rental receivable from this mall together with the improvements and land (as described in land holdings item # 2) are assigned as collateral.
+Construction of this mall is partly financed by a \$\textstyle{2}600\$ million (\$\textstyle{2}500\$ million of which has been actually drawn down) syndicated loan with PNB, SBTC and DBP to which rental receivable from this mall together with the improvements and land (as described in land holdings item # 2) are assigned as collateral.
 Construction of the project has slowed down towards the end of the last quarter of 1997 and eventually stopped in 1998 because of the economic crisis.
 Please refer to land holdings under item # 2.
-The cost of improvements together with the land has been written off in 1999. - 5.
+The cost of improvements together with the land has been written off in 1999.
+In 2015 said property was assigned to other company. - 5.
 Ever-Gotesco Dagupan Center The proposed mall would be a 5-level complex with a floor area of about 91,000 sq.m.
 Project mobilization and ground works started during the last quarter of 1996 and had formal ground breaking and back-filling activities during the first quarter of 1997.
 However, management had decided to defer construction of the project because of internal and external factors that could adversely affect the project.
 Cost of improvements had amounted to \$\mathbb{P}3.5\$ million.
 Please refer to land holdings item # 3.